Muhammad Ali offered a pithy quote about religion while visiting the World Trade Center site after 9/11. See Example(s)

 When reporters asked how he felt about the suspects sharing his Islamic faith, Ali responded pleasantly:

 “How do you feel about Hitler sharing yours?”

-As a footnote, we should point out that the issue of whether or not Hitler was a believing Christian has been long debated.
+As a footnote, we should point out that the issue of whether or not Hitler was a believing Christian is still a subject of much debate.